catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Write an handleClick function, which pushes using router to the UploadDataPage.js page.

-- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv2 component and nested within is the StyledUl2 component, then several line breaks, finally the StyledDiv component and nested within the StyledButton component.
+- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv2 component, several line breaks, finally the StyledDiv component and nested within the StyledButton component.

 - [ ] StyledTitle has for text "PLOTDATA".